An introduction to EPABX/IP-PBX, Unified Communications, VoIP GSM Gateways, and Communication Endpoints

 • Improve the way you prospect a communication solution for any small or large enterprise.

 Any organization big or small has broadly three types of requirements.
 First, you have a completely new building infrastructure and you do not have an existing office communication setup.
-Second, organization is expanding and need more resources to connect with the newly added infrastructure.
+Second, the organization is expanding and need more resources to connect with the newly added infrastructure.
 The expansion can be within the same premise or at a different location.
 Third, communication technology advances and offers better and economical options for enterprise communications, for this you need to catch up with the best available option.

 Now, let us understand what all categories exist in this seemingly complicated office telephony technology, which in reality is very SIMPLE!